Krish5098/HTML_Practice/README.md

-# HTML_Practice

-# List of HTML assignments completed by ME
+# This file contains all my HTML assignments

 1. Assignment1 -- Create a static webpage using table tags in html.